Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 \begin{proof}[Proof of Proposition~\ref{prop:discretized_CP}] The key step for the proof is to observe that the proposed prediction set $\cC(X_{n+1})$, which is an approximation of the full prediction set that we would obtain if we use $s$ as our score function, is actually exactly equal to the full conformal prediction set for a different choice of score function.

 To make this precise, we define a new score function $\tilde{s}$ as follows.
 For any dataset $\cD = ((x'_1,y'_1),\dots,(x'_\ell,y'_\ell))$ and data point $(x',y')$, let

 In other words, the score function $\tilde{s}$ is obtained by implementing the original score function $s$, but on a modified version of the dataset $\cD$, obtained by rounding all $Y$ values to the grid $\{y_1,\dots,y_M\}$ via the map $k:\cY\rightarrow[M]$.
+Note that $\tilde{s}$ is a symmetric score, due to the symmetry of $s$.

 Now suppose that we run full conformal prediction with $\tilde{s}$ as our score function.
-Let $\cC(X_{n+1})$ be the resulting prediction set, so that we have
+Let $\tilde\cC(X_{n+1})$ be the resulting prediction set, so that we have

-by exchangeability of the data (together with the fact that $\tilde{s}$ is a symmetric score function, because it inherits this property from $s$).
+by Theorem~\ref{thm:full-conformal}, since the data is exchangeable and the score function $\tilde{s}$ is symmetric.
 For any $y\in\cY$, write

 for $i\in[n]$, and

 Then we have

 by definition of full conformal prediction.
 Since the sets $\{y\in\cY : k(y)=m\}$, indexed by $m\in[M]$, form a partition of the response space $\cY$, we can equivalently write